BryanParada/chatAppSs/README.md

 # chatAppSs
 Socket Server made in Node Js for a Flutter chat app in real time

-# chat

-A Chat app made in Flutter and NODE JS.
 Video demo: https://youtu.be/EbnYHUxDehc

 ![image](https://user-images.githubusercontent.com/51382458/221269760-7b350a03-81a8-4804-b482-28890b333db4.png)